YOM TERUAH 2000

-(b) A memorial proclaimed with the blast of the horn (Zikhron Teru'ah); and
+- (b) A memorial proclaimed with the blast of the trumpet (Zikhron Teru'ah); and

-(c) A day of blowing the horn (Yom Teru'ah) which indicates its chief observance, namely, the sounding of the shofar (ram's horn) (Num.29:1).
+- (c) A day of blowing the trumpet (Yom Teru'ah) which indicates its chief observance, namely, the sounding of the trumpet (Num.29:1).

 One Day or Two?

 The Feast of Trumpets occurs at the time of the new moon.
 The entire Hebrew calendar revolves around the moon, so it was very important to get the date of the new moon correct.
-In Bible times, as it is today, this feast is celebrated for two days instead of one.
+In Bible times, as it is today, this feast is celebrated for one day.
 The Talmudic tradition maintains the second day was added during the time of the prophets, and indeed we find that this was so in Nehemiah 8:2-3,13 when Ezra observed it over two days.
-This was a rather exceptional situation, however, and we shall only be observing one day this year.
+This was a rather exceptional situation, however, and Messianic Evangelicals observe the original one day only.

 We can therefore summarise the special events which were supposed to have occurred on Tishri 1:

-May the Lord bless us all during this special time and may it especially be a time of self-examination so that we can make a fresh start in our relationship with the King, Yahweh-Elohim, pledging our fealty, love and obedience, is my prayer in Yah'shua's (Jesus') Name.
+May Yahweh bless us all during this special time and may it especially be a time of self-examination so that we can make a fresh start in our relationship with the King, Yahweh-Elohim, pledging our fealty, love and obedience, is my prayer in Yah'shua's (Jesus') Name.
 Amen.